Keyboard technology: Keycaps

 Keycaps are used on full-travel keyboards.
 While modern keycaps are typically surface-printed, they can also be double-shot molded, laser marked, dye sublimation printed, engraved, or made of transparent material with printed paper inserts.
 There are also keycaps which utilize thin shells that are placed over key bases, which were used on several IBM PC keyboards.
 A more modern but rare innovation is the OLED key which, on some specialty devices like stream controller keypads, feature a tiny OLED display under each keycap, which can be customized in software to display any icon or glyph the user wishes.
 Due to high cost most of these devices are not full keyboards for typing but are meant for shortcuts for launching applications or macro commands for other programs.

 Switches allow for the removal and replacement of keycaps with a common stem type.

 Stabilizers

 Almost all keyboards which utilize keys two or more units in length (such as the typical space bar or enter key) use stabilizers to ensure consistent movement and prevent key wobble during typing.
-Various lubricants and padding techniques can be used to reduce the rattle of components.
+Various lubricants and padding techniques can be used to reduce the rattle and ticking of components.